-5.1.2 Affordable housing
+5.3 Affordable housing

 A proportion of the total number of units on the site should be provided as affordable housing.
-The proportion sought will be to a target of between 25 per cent and 40 per cent depending on the type of affordable housing required and the economic viability of the development.
-Discussions should take place in the first instance with the CNPA and Highland Council's Housing and Property Services to determine the current requirements for this site.
+The proportion sought will be between 25 per cent and 40 per cent depending on the type of affordable housing required and the economic viability of the development.
+Discussions should take place in the first instance with the planning authority and The Highland Council's Housing and Property Services to determine the current requirements for this site.

-5.1.3 Phasing
+5.4 Phasing

-A scheme of phasing shall require to be agreed between the CNPA and the developer, reflecting the capacity of the site, the Local Plan housing land supply requirement and market, community and other arising circumstances.
+A scheme of phasing must be agreed between the planning authority and the developer, reflecting the capacity of the site, the Local Plan housing land supply requirement and other relevant functions.

-5.1.4 Density and diversity
+5.5 Density and diversity

-- A variety of house sizes and the ability of houses to adapt to the changing needs of inhabitants over time can provide long term housing solutions, contributing to stable communities; - A number of different types of buildings should be present, with a mixture of scales of housing including detached, semi-detached and terraced units, of various densities and unit sizes: - Due to the topography, ground conditions and varying housing types, density should vary over the site with medium density along the north portion of the site, becoming lower moving southwards; - Housing density and location is illustrated in the Requirements plan, with the highest density housing forming a rural streetscape along the north edge of the site, suitable to the village setting.
+- A variety of house sizes and flexible design that can help meet the changing needs of inhabitants over time, can provide long-term housing solutions which contribute to stable communities. - Due to the topography, ground conditions and varying housing types, density should vary over the site, with medium density along the north portion of the site, becoming lower moving southwards. - Housing density and location is illustrated in the Requirements plan (see Fig 3, p12) with the highest density housing forming a rural streetscape along the north edge of the site, suitable to the village setting.

-5.1.5 Community identity
+5.6 Community identity

 - A complex set of human needs forms community identity.
 Part of this is a sense of place and belonging.
-Good design of the places we inhabit contributes strongly towards this; - A high standard of development is expected the existing character of Dulnain Bridge should be enhanced by the new development.
-Proposals should aim to achieve attractive, distinctive residential environments contributing to, and enhancing sense of place;

-Prominent views, from outside the boundaries of the development and within, should be identified and used to delineate public and private space.
+Good design of the places we inhabit contributes strongly towards this. - A high standard of development is expected the existing character of Dulnain Bridge should be enhanced and complemented by the new development. - Prominent views, from outside the boundaries of the development and within, should be identified and used to delineate public and private space.

-5.1.5 Exemplary Development
+5.7 Exemplary development